g-kimbell/fastnda/README.md

 > fastnda convert "my/neware/file.ndax" --format=parquet --pandas
 > ```
 >
-> If you write directly from `polars`, categorical columns are written in a way that cannot be read by pandas.
+> If you write directly from `polars`, categorical columns are written in a way that cannot be read by `pandas`.
-> This is an issue with pyarrow/pandas, not FastNDA.
+> This is an issue with `pyarrow`/`pandas`, not FastNDA.

 ## Differences between BTSDA and FastNDA

-This package generally adheres very closely to the outputs from BTSDA, but there are some subtle differences aside from column names:
+This package generally adheres very closely to the outputs from Neware's BTSDA, but there are some subtle differences aside from column names:
 - Capacity and energy
-  - In Neware, capacity and energy can have separate columns for charge and discharge, and both can be positive
+  - In BTSDA, capacity and energy can have separate columns for charge and discharge, and both can be positive
   - In FastNDA, capacity and energy are one column, charge is positive and discharge is negative
   - In FastNDA, a negative current during charge will count negatively to the capacity, in Neware it is ignored
 - Cycle count